 - Make the marshmallow meringue: Place egg whites, sugar, and cream of tartar in a heatproof bowl.
 Set bowl over a saucepan filled with two inches of simmering water.
 Do not let it touch the water.
 (You can use a double boiler if you have one.)
 Whisk constantly until sugar is dissolved and mixture has thinned out, about 4 minutes.
 Add the vanilla extract, then using a handheld or stand mixer fitted with a whisk attachment, beat on high speed for 5-6 minutes until stiff glossy peaks form.
 Remove 1 heaping cup (just eyeball it), cover tightly, and refrigerate for up to 2 days.
 This will be the topping.

 - Assemble the cake: If the marshmallow meringue and ganache are still slightly warm as you assemble the cake, that’s ok.
 Spread a super thin layer of marshmallow meringue on the bottom of the pan.
 Doesn’t need to be even or perfect; it’s just so the graham cracker base has something to stick to.
 Do the best you can with the marshmallow meringue because it’s sticky.
 Spread it slowly.
 Top with a layer of graham crackers.
-You’ll need to break them apart to evenly arrange them; see my video above for a visual.
+You’ll need to break them apart to evenly arrange them; see my video below for a visual.
 Top with a layer of marshmallow meringue, then another layer of graham crackers, then a layer of chocolate ganache, then a layer of graham crackers, then another layer of marshmallow meringue.
 Repeat for a total of 6 layers of graham crackers, 4 layers of marshmallow meringue (including the thin bottom layer), and 3 layers of chocolate ganache.
 The top layer will be chocolate for now.
 Layers listed out: super thin marshmallow meringue, graham crackers, marshmallow meringue, graham crackers, chocolate, graham crackers, marshmallow meringue, graham crackers, chocolate, graham crackers, marshmallow meringue, graham crackers, chocolate.

 - Cover tightly and refrigerate for at least 12 hours and up to 2 days.